LDSSA/batch3-students/README.md

 Now you have worked on the sample learning unit and you have some uncommitted changes.
-It's time to commit the changes, which just means adding them to your local repository history, and pushing this history to you remote on _GitHub_.
+It's time to commit the changes, which just means adding them to your `batch3-workspace` repository history, and pushing this history to you remote on _GitHub_.

 ###### Using _GitHub Desktop_